Westbury-on-Trym: History

 The monastery became a college with a dean and canons at the end of the 13th century.
 It was rebuilt in the mid-15th century to resemble a miniature castle with turrets and a gatehouse.
 Westbury College was dissolved in 1544 and became a private house.
 The Royalist Prince Rupert of the Rhine used it as his quarters during the English Civil War.
 When he left, in 1643, he ordered it to be set on fire so that the Parliamentarians could not make use of it.
 In the 20th century some of the college buildings were restored.
 Westbury College Gatehouse passed into the hands of the National Trust and the grounds were adapted for housing elderly people.

 The current Church of the Holy Trinity dates from 1194 (although there has been a place of worship on the site since 717), with an early 13th century nave and aisles, and 15th century chancel, chapels and tower.
 It is a grade I listed building.

+In the 18th century, the area was associated with highway robbery.
+The churchyard contains the grave of coachman Richard Ruddle, who is reputed to be the last man in England killed by a highwayman while driving Sir Robert Cann across Durdham Down.
+Local legend suggests this event may be connected to the tradition of the "White Tree" on Westbury Road, originally painted white to guide coachmen home in the dark.